DarrenPaulWright/hord/docs/Model.md

 <br><a name="Model"></a>

 ## Model
-> Models with automatic schema enforcement.
+> Data models with automatic schema enforcement.

 * [Model](#Model)